TEC-Andres/CTE-AD2025-Homework/FinalProyect/README.md

 ## Andrés Rodriguez C. Alejandro Salinas S

 We are able to generalize the Minesweeper game on any given $\mathcal{T}^r$ tensor as long two operators are defined; the bomb operator $\mathcal{B}$, and the boundary operator $\partial$.
 These are needed to execute the core logic of the game; that is, to control the logic behind the nearest bomb count, and to determine the size of empty space to reveal when a player clicks on an open minefield.
 In this paper, we will explore the 4th dimensional version of this generalized minesweeper; recreating the aforementioned using Python in order for players and developers to understand about advance mathematical concepts in a fun yet challenging way.

+The game executes by running main.py; alternatively, you can use our binaries that are located at bin.